justinsunyt/justinsunyt/README.md

 ## Hi!
 I'm Justin, an entrepreneur, developer, and musician.

-- 🚀 I’m currently working on [Focal][focal]!
+- 🚀 I’m currently working on [Focal][focal]
-- 🌱 I’m currently learning mobile development with Flutter!
+- 🌱 Learning mobile development with Flutter
-- ⚡ Fun fact: I love jazz!
+- 💻 I do front-end stuff with React, Flutter, and Firebase

 ### Connect with me: